dgaydukov/cert-ocpjp11/files/java11/ocpjp11.md

 ```

 ###### Object interning
-In case you want to guarantee that class is immutable and you won't create new objects for the same data you can make constructor private (will ensure nobody can extend the class) and add static method and intern similar objects there.
+In case you want to guarantee that class is immutable, and you won't create new objects for the same data you can make constructor private (will ensure nobody can extend the class) and add static method and intern similar objects there.
 ```java
 import java.util.*;